 The structure will be set within a generally commercial setting and busy stretch of road that is dominated by vehicular and pedestrian movements, hence it is well-lit throughout the day.
 While it is accepted that the Street Hub advertisements will be more visible during the hours of darkness or in dull conditions, its appearance would not be out of keeping with this stretch of road which is well lit by street lights, window display, other advertisements and bus shelters containing advertisement panels.
-In this context, the Street Hub design would not appear detrimental to the amenity of Lord Street nor the setting of any nearby Listed Building.
+In this context, the Street Hub design would not appear detrimental to the amenity of Paradise Street.